Four Behaviors to Building Trust in Sales

 Think about a time when you were the buyer, and you thought the seller was not trustworthy.
 Why did you think that?
 Perhaps the seller made a promise and then didn’t follow through, or maybe the seller told you what you need before getting to know you.
 Whatever the reason, for most of us, building trust takes time, but can be broken in an instant.

-Research suggests the following four behaviors are key to building trust in sales.
+Research suggests the following four behaviors are key for transitioning from being a salesperson to becoming a trusted advisor.

 We all have experienced reliable and unreliable people.
 We value the reliable and avoid the unreliable.
 To become a more reliable person, keep your promises, don’t overpromise, and avoid surprises by managing expectations.
 This also means letting people know as soon as possible if you won’t be able to make a deadline.